SSC-Analytics/ssc-analytics.github.io/anonymity.md

 permalink: data-protection/
 ---

-# TODO: Add content, either using posts or markdown

 <!-- We are not just promising complete student anonymity; we guarantee it using our 3-step process of data submission:

 ## Step 1 ##